alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/04_match_card_protocol.md

 The controlled project URL is required for the match-card protocol.

-The controlled project URL is the public location controlled by the confirmed project, creator, founder, or organization.
+The controlled project URL is the public location controlled by the confirmed project, creator, founder, organization, registered business entity, or real human contact connected to the request.

 The controlled project URL gives the confirmed project a public place to display, cite, or point to its AI Foundations / Origin | Continuum Source-Line Anchor.

+The controlled project URL must display, cite, or point to the verified source-line with the confirmed project name attached.

 The controlled project URL protects the confirmed project from misuse by others.